samvv/scl.js/README.md

 ```
 The number 1 can be translated as as 'uno'
 The number 1 can be translated as as 'Ein'
-The dictionary has 3 in its keys.
+The dictionary now has 3 in its keys.
 The dictionary now has 6 elements.
 ```